-- 14.6 If the Board, or its chairperson, is contemplating a course of action involving a transaction which the Director considers would infringe the requirements of propriety or regularity or does not represent prudent or economical administration, efficiency or effectiveness, is of questionable feasibility, or is unethical the Director in their role as AO should reject that course of action and ensure that the Board have a full opportunity to discuss the rationale for that rejection. - 14.7 If the Chair or Board of the National Gallery is minded to instruct its AO to carry out a course inconsistent with their duties as AO, then the AO should make their reservations clear, preferably in writing.
-If the Board is still minded to proceed, the National Gallery AO should then: - ask the PAO of the sponsor department to consider intervening to resolve the difference of view, preferably in writing - if the Board's decision stands, seek its written direction to carry it out, asking the sponsor department to inform HM Treasury - proceed to implement without delay - follow the routine in paragraph 3.6.6 of MPM
+14.6 If the Board, or its Chair, is contemplating a course of action involving a transaction which the Director considers would infringe the requirements of propriety or regularity or does not represent prudent or economical administration, efficiency or effectiveness, or is of questionable feasibility, or is unethical, the Director in their role as AO should reject that course of action and ensure that the Board have a full opportunity to discuss the rationale for that rejection.

+14.7 If the Chair or Board is minded to instruct its AO to carry out a course inconsistent with their duties as AO, then the AO should make their reservations clear, preferably in writing.
+If the Chair or Board is still minded to proceed the AO should then:

+- ask the PAO of the sponsor department to consider intervening to resolve the difference of view, preferably in writing - if the decision of the Chair or Board stands, seek its written direction to carry it out, asking the sponsor department to inform HM Treasury - proceed to implement without delay - follow the routine in paragraph 3.6.6 of MPM.

-15 The Board of Trustees
+15 The Board

-15.1 Composition of the Board of Trustees
+15.1 Composition of the Board

-National Gallery will have a Board of Trustees as set out in its establishing statute which will act in accordance with guidance within this Framework Document and in line with good standards of corporate governance as set out in Annex A. The role of the Board shall be to ensure the National Gallery fulfils its aims and charitable objectives in accordance with the purposes as set out above, their statutory, regulatory, charity law and common law duties and their responsibilities under this Framework Document and the National Gallery's framework and any other governing documents.
-Detailed responsibilities of the Board shall be set out in the Trustees' Handbook.
+The Wallace Collection will have a board of trustees in line with good standards of corporate governance and as set out in its establishing statute and in guidance as set out in Annex A. The role of the Board shall be to run the Wallace Collection, and to deliver the charitable objectives, in accordance with the purposes as set out above, their statutory, regulatory, charity law and common law duties and their responsibilities under this framework document and the ALB's framework and any other governing documents.
+Detailed responsibilities of the Board shall be set out in the Board terms of reference.
+Remuneration of the Board will be disclosed in line with the guidance in the Government Financial Reporting manual ("FReM").

-- 15.2 The Board will consist of not less than twelve nor more than fourteen Trustees (in accordance with Paragraph 2(1) of Schedule 1 to the Act), including the Chair, that have a balance of skills and experience appropriate to directing the National Gallery's business.
+15.2 The Board will consist of a minimum of six trustees, including a Chair, that have a balance of skills and experience appropriate to directing the Wallace Collection's business.